 You are expected to come to class each day, prepared to participate.
 Electronic devices such as laptops and tablets are highly recommended, but are also a privilege.
 They are tools for writing and discourse.
-Should they become tools for Facebook and Tumblr, I will ask you to put them away.
+Should they become tools for social media and video games, I will ask you to put them away.
 Smart phones may also be used in lieu of their weightier cousins, but should they begin emitting music, I will dance to the song.
 Keep your smart phones on silent or vibrate.